-Best edition: Everyman and Medieval Miracle Plays, edited by A. C. Cawley (New York: Random House) contains a whole selection of other biblical plays from medieval times as well (ISBN 0-4608-7280-X; \$6.95).
-A standard text of Everyman is also available in a Dover Thrift edition (ISBN 0-48-628726-2; \$1.50), which includes versions of four mystery plays (including The Second Shepherd's Play, Abraham and Isaac, and Noah's Flood).
+Best editions: Everyman and Medieval Miracle Plays, edited by A. C. Cawley (Random House, 1993), contains a selection of other biblical plays from medieval times as well.
+Standard texts of Everyman are also available in the Dover Thrift edition, Everyman and Other Miracle and Morality Plays (1995), which includes versions of four mystery plays (including The Second Shepherd's Play, Abraham and Isaac, and Noah's Flood), and the New Mermaids drama series volume, Three Late Medieval Morality Plays, ed.
+G. A. Lester (Bloomsbury Methuen Drama, 2002).

 In Everyman, the first character onstage is God, who announces that he will require a "reckoning" of every man's person because his creatures are so spiritually blind.
 He summons Death and sends him to Everyman (which is to say, the whole human race).
 Everyman himself is going happily about his everyday life when Death arrives; in a panic, he begs Death for a reprieve, but only wins the right to look for a companion on his voyage.
 He tries Fellowship and Family, but neither will go with him; Fellowship points out, reasonably enough, that if he were to go with Everyman, he would never again come back; Kindred and Cousin plead that they have toe-cramp.
 He then tries Wealth and Riches, but this is no good either, since (as they explain) their "condition is man's soul to kill."
-Eventually Everyman is forced to turn to more ethereal companions-Discretion, Strength, Beauty, Knowledge, and Good Deeds (who is lying on the ground, so weakened by Everyman's sinful neglect that he cannot stand).
-They agree to accompany him, but as Everyman approaches the grave, all of his companions desert him-except for Good Deeds, who remains by him as he descends into the world below."They all at the last do Everyman forsake," says the Doctor, the "learned theologian" who delivers the epilogue, "Save his Good Deeds there doth he take."
+Eventually Everyman is forced to turn to more ethereal companions- Discretion, Strength, Beauty, Knowledge, and Good Deeds (who is lying on the ground, so weakened by Everyman's sinful neglect that he cannot stand).
+They agree to accompany him, but as Everyman approaches the grave, all of his companions desert him-except for Good Deeds, who remains by him as he descends into the world below.
+"They all at the last do Everyman forsake," says the Doctor, the "learned theologian" who delivers the epilogue, "Save his Good Deeds there doth he take."
 It's a somewhat unexpected ending: Why is Good Deeds the only character able to pass between the two worlds, when Knowledge and Discretion are left behind?